Why Family Patterns Repeat Across Generations

 • shameful or painful events

-Yet silence does not remove the emotional impact.
+Silence does not remove the emotional impact of these experiences.

 Honoring the Past Without Repeating It

-Family Constellations does not suggest rejecting the family system or blaming earlier generations.
+Healing does not require rejecting the family or blaming earlier generations.

 • acknowledging what happened